 If you’re looking for a quick, filling, and great-tasting lunch, why not make a pasta dish that’s packed with health-boosting green vegetables, like Jamie Oliver’s super green spaghetti?

-Both cavolo nero and kale are high in antioxidants; vitamins K, A, and C; as well as plenty of B vitamins, so they’re enormously helpful in supporting a healthy immune system.
+Both cavolo nero and kale are high in antioxidants; vitamins K, A, and C; as well as plenty of B vitamins, so they’re helpful in supporting a healthy immune system.
 Plus, they’re also high in essential minerals like calcium, iron, and manganese, which our body needs to function properly.

 Jamie’s recipe can be made in under 15 minutes – and if you don’t have kale or cavolo nero, you can always use spinach.
-For an extra protein boost, you can dot some ricotta cheese on top, add a scattering of pine nuts, or serve with a piece of grilled salmon or chicken.
+For an extra protein boost, you can scatter some ricotta cheese on top, add a sprinkle of pine nuts, or serve with grilled salmon or chicken.

 Healthy dinner ideas